FernandoPieressa/Meal-Delivery-App/README.md

 ## Requirements

 - Postgres: 10
+- Python: 3.7

 Python libraries needed can be found in requirements.txt

 ## Enviroment variables

+To run the application, it will be necessary to provide the following envs:

 - ENV_ROLE: Represents in what role the application will start (development/production)
 - SLACK_TOKEN: Slack app token.
 The slack application must have permissions to send reminders